 The Scottish research identified an additional genetic factor which may explain why some children developed severe illness whilst others did not.
 The investigation noted the presence of a marker showing a genetic predisposition in cases of severe disease but found this marker much less commonly in the general population.

-Explaining why only some children go on to develop hepatitis, Dr Jim McMenamin, Head of Health Protection, Consultant Epidemiologist, Public Health Scotland said:
+Explaining why only some children go on to develop hepatitis, Dr Jim McMenamin, Head of Health Protection, Consultant Epidemiologist at PHS, said:

 “These findings are important.
 They appear to explain why not all young children with adenovirus infection develop severe disease.
 Importantly, children need to have a co-infection with an additional second virus that can affect the liver and also have a specific genetic make-up before they go on to develop severe disease.